opf/openproject/docs/user-guide/projects/project-lists/README.md

 > **Please note:** Project attributes are an Enterprise add-on and will only be displayed here for Enterprise on-premises and Enterprise cloud.

-Each project is displayed in a single line.
+Each project is displayed in a single line, starting with the **Favorite** column, marking favorite projects.
 For the the fields where the text is too long to be displayed completely, please use the **Expand** icon.

 ![Open a project description in the project lists view in OpenProject](expand-link-project-description.png)